 Flipping Tips: Wondering when to flip your pancakes?
 Here's how to know!
 After putting the batter on the griddle, you'll know that the pancakes are ready to flip for the first time when bubbles pop and leave empty holes on the uncooked surface of the pancake.
 If the holes fill up with batter, they're not quite ready.

 Flip and cook 1-2 more minutes on the second side.
 When the second side releases easily and is golden, flip again and remove from the griddle.
 If you check and it's not ready for the final flip, check again every 30 seconds to prevent burning.

 Gluten vs Gluten-free flour: Want to make these with flour that contains gluten?
 Use 3.5 tsp baking powder instead.

-Low-carb / Keto: So far I haven’t been able to get these to work for a keto diet.
-You can use a lower-carb egg nog to reduce the carbs.
-Stay tuned–I hope to make a low-carb eggnog pancake for you (and for us) soon!
+Low-carb / Keto: So far I haven't been able to get these to work for a keto diet.
+You can use a lower-carb egg nog (like the one linked to in the post) to reduce the carbs.
+Stay tuned--I hope to make a low-carb eggnog pancake for you (and for us) soon!